📚StudySolv

 Solution

-Renewable resources are natural resources that can be replenished or regenerated naturally over time if used sustainably.
-Examples include sunlight, wind, water, forests, and soil.
-Non-renewable resources, on the other hand, are formed over millions of years and cannot be replenished at the rate at which we use them β€” examples include coal, petroleum, and metal ores.
+Non-renewable resources, on the other hand, take millions of years to form and cannot be replenished at the rate at which humans use them.
+Examples include coal, petroleum, and minerals like iron and gold.

 What people can do to protect renewable resources:

-Q 4short
+Q 4application

 Solution